 Stakeholder engagement included:

 - information sessions in conjunction with key art industry events to reach artists, art centre managers, arts workers and art market professionals;

-- information provision via email alerts and our e-newsletter CANVAS; and
+- information provision via our e-newsletter CANVAS; and

 - articles written and circulated on the following topics:

 - What artists are asking: when is a sale a resale and when does royalty apply?